mysterycommand/palindromejs/README.md

 The argument `instanceProps` is converted to a property descriptors object and then defined on the new instance via [Object.create](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).

 ##### `assign(/* ...sources */)`
 `CoreObject.assign` accepts any number of sources, and returns a new object that is the accumulated own property descriptors of those sources.
 It's used mostly by the internals of the `extend` method, but also comes in handy when trying to access overridden getters and setters.
 For example, `CoreObject` has a spectial getter defined on it's prototype `instanceDefaults` that creates an instance id and name for any instance created from any subclass of `CoreObject`.
 It will sometimes be desireable to provide a constructor with it's own instance defaults, but also invoke the overridden getter.
-That is acheived like this:
+In the example below, `person.toString` is still useful because `CoreObject`'s instance defaults were inherited correctly:

 ```javascript
 var Person = CoreObject.extend(null, function(base) {